kkguo/apkshellext/README.md

 This is the code repository, please visit the project page http://apkshellext.com for Download and more Information.

 #### Please help this project

  * Translators please read this first : [Translate Wiki page] (https://github.com/kkguo/apkshellext/wiki/Translation-and-Multi-language-support#1-translate)
- * Front page is under re-construction, [Thanasis Georgiou](https://github.com/sakisds) is taking control.
+ * Project page is under re-construction, [Thanasis Georgiou](https://github.com/sakisds) is taking control.
  * Beta testers are always needed.
 Be prepared for your computer to explode.

 #### Say something to this project